apdyqafaar/apdyqafaar/README.md

 - 💡 I enjoy solving complex problems with simple code
 - 🔁 Focused on scalability, speed, and software that matters
-- 🚀 Passionate about TypeScript, Go, and backend systems
+- 🚀 Passionate about TypeScript, and backend systems
 - 🤖 Exploring AI integrations using LLMs & modern APIs
 - 🛠️ Believer in lifelong learning & practical projects